chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

   var globalBorrow = globalOwned.borrow();

   // Default lifetime inference assumes that the
-  // returned lifetime == arg, but that's not appropriate here.
+  // returned lifetime is the lifetime of arg,
+  // but that's not appropriate here.
+  //
   // The lifetime annotation indicates that the returned value
-  // has the lifetime of globalBorrow. proc returnsGlobalBorrow(arg: borrowed C) lifetime return globalBorrow {
+  // has the lifetime of globalBorrow. proc returnsGlobalBorrow(arg: borrowed C)
+    lifetime return globalBorrow
+  {
     return globalBorrow;
   }

 Other functions need to assert a relationship between the lifetimes of their arguments.
 This pattern comes up with functions that append some data to a data structure.

 .. code-block:: chapel